AnithaChand/Dotsphere-Documents/chapter1.md

 * .png

 * .ppt

 * .tif
 * .txt
 * .xls
 * .xlsx

-* Document Search and document content search—enables quick access to the required to document and content.
+* Document Search and document content search—enables quick access to the required to document and content within a document.

 * Document Audit—enables to track actions performed on a document.
 * Export document and store document in the local system.
 * Documents can be opened and viewed in a HTML document viewer.
 The following features are available in the Document Viewer: